Unlocking the Secret to Longevity

 It’s Meagan’s turn now to support her mom’s interest in running.
 The two completed the Gator Gallup last fall during UF’s homecoming celebration, and Pat placed 12th in last year’s St. Augustine Bridge of Lions 5K race, where she had her family cheering her on.

-Over the generations, the family also has enjoyed recreational watersports in St. Augustine, where Pat grew up surfing and her children learned to water ski with their grandparents on the Intracoastal Waterway.
-And according to Billie Bob, slalom is the only way to ski.
+Over the generations, the family that seems to have uncovered the secret to longevity has experienced a richer life, full of challenges and fun.
+They also enjoy recreational watersports in St. Augustine, where Pat grew up surfing and where her children learned to water ski with their grandparents on the Intracoastal Waterway.
+And according to Billie Bob, the ultimate fitness and longevity guru, slalom is the only way to ski.